UpCloudLtd/crossplane-provider-upcloud/DEVELOPING.md

     ```shell
     make generate
     ```
     Note that in some cases this might fail do to unresolved references in Go code (in `api` directory).
-This usually happends when you changed CRD references in their config.
+This usually happens when you changed CRD references in their config.
 It is safe to just delete the offending file - the `generate` target will just regenerate everything.
-You can also just delete all previously gennerated APIs with `make cleanup-apis`.
+You can also just delete all previously generated APIs with `make cleanup-apis`.

 4. Install the CRDs in your cluster:
     ```shell
     make install
     ```

-5. Run the controller manager outside of the cluster:
+5. Run the controller manager outside the cluster:
     ```shell
     make run
     ```